net-lisias-kspu/B9PartSwitch/ModuleB9PartSwitch.md

 * **`secondaryColor`** - Color to use on the right side of the switching UI button.
 If not specified, it will use the tank type's secondary color.
 If that isn't specified (or determined based on resources), it will use the subtype's primary color (including tank/resource color).
 If that isn't specified, it will be gray.
 See [Valid Color Formats](Valid-Color-Formats) for a list of ways to specify a color.
 * **`descriptionSummary`** - text about the subtype that appears in the tooltip before automatically generated info about resources, mass, cost, etc.  Keep it brief.
 * **`descriptionDetail`** - text about the subtype that appears in the tooltip after automatically generated info.
 Go wild with detailed information!
+* **`upgradeRequired`** - name of a `PARTUPGRADE` that is required to unlock the subtype
+* **`defaultSubtypePriority`** - number that determines what the default subtype is based on what's unlocked.
+The unlocked subtype with the highest priority will be the default.
+The default value for this is zero.
+Any number, positive or negative, decimal or whole, is accepted.
 * **`addedMass`** - Mass that is added to the part by this subtype (in addition to tank and resource mass).
 * **`addedCost`** - Cost that is added to the part by this subtype (in addition to tank and resource cost).
 * **`volumeAdded`** - Tank volume added by this subtype (added on top of the module's `baseVolume`)